 Two important takeaways from this study: first, curcumin worked as well as the prescription drug fluoxetine in terms of the measurable changes in the HAMD-17 score from baseline to six weeks of treatment; second, curcumin can be an effective and safe treatment for patients with MDD without the terrible side effects of suicidal thoughts or other psychological disorders.

-In a placebo-controlled study, high-absorption curcumin enhanced with turmeric essential oil showed antidepressant effects in people with major depressive disorder as early as 4 to 8 weeks after treatment.30 Additionally, people with atypical depression, a form that often does not respond well to antidepressant drugs, respond exceptionally well to curcumin.
+In a placebo-controlled study, high-absorption curcumin enhanced with turmeric essential oil showed antidepressant effects in people with major depressive disorder as early as four weeks after treatment.30 Additionally, people with atypical depression, a form that often does not respond well to antidepressant drugs, respond exceptionally well to curcumin.
 Research shows that curcumin influences biomarkers associated with depression and reduces their effects.31

 In an even more recent clinical study, curcumin at low and high dosages and a placebo were compared for their ability to relieve the symptoms of MDD.32 What was interesting about this study was that even at lower doses, people responded very well to curcumin.
 Both dosages effectively helped relieve symptoms of depression and accompanying anxiety for individuals in the test groups.
 In fact, 28 percent of participants showed a 50 percent or greater relief of symptoms.
 For those with atypical depression (a subtype of depression that can include intensive fatigue or weight gain) 65 percent experienced a reduction in symptoms by half or better.